peaceroad/p7d-markdown-it-figure-with-p-caption/README.md

 For a paragraph with only one image, a table or code block, and by writing a caption paragraph immediately before or after, they are converted into the figure element with the figcaption element.

-1. A Paragraph with only one image are converted to figure element.
+1. Check that the element: one image only paragraph, table, code block, samp block ,and video.
-2. The caption paragraph immediately before or after this figure element is converted to be inside the figure element.
+2. Check if this element has a caption paragraph immediately before or after it
+3. If there is the caption paragraph, convert them to figure and figcaption element.

 The figcaption behavior of this plugin depends on [p7d-markdown-it-p-captions](https://www.npmjs.com/package/p7d-markdown-it-p-captions).